rznie/move-to-document-level/README.md

 ![](https://img.shields.io/badge/Status-building-brightgreen) ![](https://img.shields.io/badge/PRs-Welcome-red)

-This repository contains a list of papers, open-sourced codes, datasets and leaderboards in NLG field which is carefully and comprehensively organized.
+This repository contains a list of papers, open-sourced codes, and datasets in Document-level NMT field which is carefully and comprehensively organized.
 If you found any error, please don't hesitate to open an issue or pull request.

 * Diederik P. Kingma, Jimmy Ba.
 2015.
 [Adam: A Method for Stochastic Optimization](https://arxiv.org/pdf/1412.6980).
 In *Proceedings of ICLR 2015*.